Tertiary student discount terms & conditions Tertiary student discount terms & conditions

 The tertiary discount is available on all services operated under a contract between Auckland Transport and public transport operators.

 Auckland Transport and its operators reserve the right to add or remove any route or service from the Tertiary Fare Concession Scheme at any time without notice.
-If in doubt, students should check directly with the relevant operators to see if they accept the AT Tertiary concession or provide their own tertiary fare discount.
-Refer to the Supplementary Information section for operator specific tertiary passes.
+If in doubt, students should check directly with the relevant operators to see if they accept the AT tertiary concession or provide their own tertiary fare discount.
+Refer to the Supplementary information section for operator-specific tertiary passes.

 Conditions of travel

-• or are unable to present a valid Tertiary Student ID card with a valid AT Tertiary ID sticker.
+• or they are unable to present a valid Tertiary Student ID card with a valid AT Tertiary ID sticker.

-Supplementary information - Other products and services
+Supplementary information - other products and services

 Some operators provide services that are not contracted by Auckland Transport.
-To find out more information about potential tertiary fares, visit:
+To find out more about potential tertiary fares, visit:

 Tertiary shuttles